manu3618/cbtw_consultant_attribution/README.md

 ## solution testing

 Boiler plate is provided for python.
+Complete the file `python/cbtw.py`.
 If you use another language, contact me and I'll add the corresponding boiler plate.
 Github actions run tests for you when you push your code.
+See the github actions to know how your code performed.

 Several steps have to be achieved:

-* step 1: have a valid solution, i.e. make money
+* step 1: have a valid solution, i.e. make money.
 * step 2: make as much money as possible.